In effect as of January 1, 2016

-- Diversity of chapter operations and operational autonomy at the subnational, country or multi-country level is strongly encouraged, subject only to the limitations noted in the Constitution and Bylaws of the AIB.
+- Diversity of chapter operations and operational autonomy at the subnational, country or multi-country level is strongly encouraged, subject only to the limitations noted in the Bylaws of the AIB.

 - Chapters shall hold their own annual meeting, but not within the three-month period bracketing the AIB Annual Meeting, unless special permission is granted by the Executive Board.

 Section 2.
 Chapter Finances

 - Chapters may not collect any membership dues of their own.
 However they may collect reasonable reimbursement, at cost, for any services provided to their members, such as annual conferences, newsletters, and other activities.

 - Chapters may receive, at the discretion of the Executive Board, financial support for their activities, following a request for such funding.